 - Potomac Horse Fever (PHF)

 - Poisoning such as slaframine poisoning

-If the diarrhea isn’t caused by something obvious that you know will pass, it’s time to discover what else could be causing it.
+If the diarrhea isn’t caused by something obvious that you know will pass (such as a minor behavioral cause), it’s time to discover what else could be causing it.
 Start to worry if, along with watery manure, your horse shows other symptoms, including:

 - Blood or mucus in the manure